The Enigma cipher machine was invented by a German engineer, Arthur Scherbius, who applied for his patent on February 23, 1918. This

 (or unsecure) as the phone line.

-Despite an estimated 100,000 Enigma machines manufactured during WW2, there are currently only about 300 known to exist today, with less
+Despite approximately 35,000 German Enigma machines manufactured, there are currently only about 350 known to exist today, with another 200

-than half of these in private hands.
-Here is one of them, a 3-rotor Army Enigma machine, serial #A12760, made in Berlin in September 1941.
+suspected to be in "hidden" collections.
+Here is one of the known machines: a 3-rotor Army Enigma machine, serial #A12760, made in Berlin in

 It is in original condition except for some newer varnish on the outside.
 Everything works as it did 70 years ago.
 It has the German Army